2025 World Matchplay: Background

-The tournament was held in the Empress Ballroom (pictured in 2016) at the Winter Gardens, Blackpool.
+The tournament was held in the Empress Ballroom (pictured in 2016) at the Winter Gardens, Blackpool, England.

-The 2025 World Matchplay was the 32nd edition of the tournament to be staged by the Professional Darts Corporation (PDC) since the 1994 event.
-Held annually at the Winter Gardens in Blackpool, England, with the exception of 2020, the inaugural champion was Larry Butler, who remains the only American to win a PDC major title; he defeated Dennis Priestley 16–12 in an upset victory in the final.
+The 2025 World Matchplay was the 32nd edition of the tournament to be staged by the Professional Darts Corporation (PDC) since the inaugural event in 1994.
+Held annually at the Winter Gardens in Blackpool, England, with the exception of the 2020 event held in Milton Keynes, the inaugural champion was Larry Butler, who remains the only American to win a PDC major title; he defeated Dennis Priestley 16–12 in an upset victory in the final.
 In 2018, the World Matchplay trophy was renamed to the Phil Taylor Trophy, in honour of the sixteen-time champion who retired from professional darts following the 2018 World Championship.
+Taylor won his sixteenth and final World Matchplay title at the 2017 event.
 The Women's World Matchplay was introduced in 2022 as the PDC's first fully-televised women's tournament; the 2025 edition was won by Lisa Ashton.

 The 2025 World Matchplay took place from 19 to 27 July 2025 in the Empress Ballroom at the Winter Gardens.
 British bookmaker Betfred continued its sponsorship of the event, extending its partnership with the PDC until 2030.
 Luke Humphries entered the tournament as defending champion after defeating Michael van Gerwen 18–15 in the 2024 final to win his first World Matchplay title, and looked to become the fourth player to retain the title after Taylor, Van Gerwen and Rod Harrington.
-Humphries and reigning world champion Luke Littler were considered favourites to win the tournament, with Sky Sports pundits also naming Gerwyn Price and Nathan Aspinall as likely contenders.
+Humphries and reigning world champion Luke Littler were considered favourites to win the tournament by bookmakers.